yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTSL54GS.rst

 inline:wrtsl54gs_serial_IDC10.jpg

 Above are 2 common IDC-10 sockets.
+On the left is a straight IDC-10 socket which would be useful for internal hookups, or running a ribbon to a convenient mounting point for an external connector.
 The type on the right is a "right-angle" socket and is the one installed on the SL above it.
 These sockets cost less than one dollar/euro and fit relatively easily onto the PCB.

 inline:wrtsl54gs_serial_complete.jpg